loveencounterflow/diatribe/README.md

 test, that is, we can quickly convince ourselves that our chosen CLI dialog tool reacts correctly to, say, pressing <kbd>arrow-up</kbd> and <kbd>arrow-down</kbd> or that it accepts user text inputs and so on.
 Rather, we want to guide our program to walk down each possible control flow path and assert that side effects such as creation of folders and so on has been successfully performed.

-Another way is to not actually print questions and await user input, but assume that the toolkit responsible for the display will work OK (something we can establish independently in a manual and generalized manner), and that what we really should run tests against is the program control flow (resulting from a set of user inputs) and side effects (like a folder getting created) thereof, and this is what Diatribe enables.
+What is needed, therefore, is a way to run our program along a prescribed path with fidelity but without halting to wait for user interaction, and this is what Diatribe enables.

 Diatribe offers two classes, `Interactive_dialog` and `Programmatic_dialog` that are expected to be used, in dependency-injection style, as (optional) arguments to a function that runs the user dialog.
 Using Diatribe